lmmx/mvdef/README.md

   - e.g. `-m **foo`
 - **decorators**: to indicate a particular version of funcdefs with identical names
   - e.g. for `property` decorators which have a `@property` and a `@foo.setter` variant

+...but first support needs to be improved for paths of the existing types, at greater depths.
+(WIP)

 #### Moving with imports: a simple case study